 One of the best views in Florence for an iconic backdrop

-When Florence is mentioned one of the first things that come to mind is the Ponte Vecchio.
+When Florence is mentioned one of the first things that comes to mind is the Ponte Vecchio.
 The shop-lined bridge painted in warm tones of honey and gold.
 A trip to Florence without a photo of the Ponte Vecchio would be a shame.

 This is a Florence view you'll want to engrave in your memory.
 It's particularly beautiful at night.
 The contrast of the bright lights on the bridge and surrounding buildings to the dark sky and water below is truly memorable.

-3. Duomo – Cathedral of Santa Maria del Fiore
+4. Duomo – Cathedral of Santa Maria del Fiore

 The Duomo is another iconic Florence sight and will surely take your breath away the moment you see it.

-If there's one spot in Florence that offers a variety of viewpoints, angles, and perspectives, the Duomo is it.
-There are so many areas to take gorgeous photos around the Duomo I often find I have to return multiple mornings because I didn't get all the shots I wanted before the crowds started arriving.
+There are so many areas to take gorgeous photos around the Duomo I often find I have to return multiple mornings because I didn't get all the shots I wanted before the crowds arrived.

 Don't forget to walk down the side streets around the Duomo (I pinned a few on Google Maps).
 It makes for a fun picture to see a slice of the massive Duomo at the end of a narrow street.

-4. Piazza della Signoria
+5. Piazza della Signoria

 One of the best photo spots in Florence to capture a bustling European Square (Piazza) complete with statues, fountains, and GRANDIOSE architecture

-Piazza della Signoria is an impressive L shaped square surrounded by restaurant patios and historical sights.
-The Palazzo Vecchio, a towering medieval palace-fortress and tower, makes for an impressive backdrop.
-A copy of Michelangelo's David and the Fountain of Neptune frame the front of the palace.
+Piazza della Signoria is an impressive L-shaped square surrounded by restaurant patios and historical sights.
+The Palazzo Vecchio, a towering medieval palace, fortress, and tower, makes for an impressive backdrop.

 To the right of the Palazzo Vecchio, you'll find an open-air sculpture gallery.